Jamie Brown

 Biography

-Amy Cowley works as Dr. Laurie McLouth’s Research Project Manager, supporting her research portfolio efforts within the Center for Health Equity Transformation.
+Amy Cowley works as Dr. Laurie McLouth’s Research Project Manager, supporting her research portfolio efforts within the Center for Health , Engagement, and Transformation.
 As a certified Project Management Professional (PMP), Amy employs project management principles to streamline research processes such as participant recruitment, data management, stakeholder engagement, and protocol implementation from inception to study close-out.
 She has 10 years of experience in research at UK including managing health services research projects in the fields of healthcare workflow improvement, caregiver strain, and substance use disorder.
-Prior to joining CHET, Amy served as a Program Manager for the University of Kentucky’s NIH HEALing Communities Study.
+Before joining CHET, Amy served as a Program Manager for the University of Kentucky’s NIH HEALing Communities Study.
 She received her BA in Anthropology/Sociology from Transylvania University and an MA in Sociology from the University of Kentucky.
 She lives in Lexington with her husband and children and is a lifelong fan of UK sports and Taylor Swift.

 Kimberly Haney